 Asian Cabbage Salad with Sriracha and Sesame (Video)

 I love this spicy Asian Cabbage Salad with Sriracha and Sesame, and this tasty salad is low-carb, gluten-free, dairy-free, meatless, vegan, and South Beach Diet Phase One.
 And if you make a version without Peanuts and use an approved hot sauce it can be Paleo and Whole 30 approved!
-Use the Diet-Type Index to find more recipes like this one.
+Use Cabbage Recipes to find more recipes like this one.

 Watch the video to see if you might like to makeAsian Cabbage Salad with Sriracha and Sesame!